 Regulatory proteins: proteins that help other proteins to form their native structure

-- Protein complexes that prevent protein aggregation during synthesis (thus prevent making proteins nonfunctional) and permit refolding of misfolded proteins in a protected environment
+- Intracellular protein complexes that prevent protein aggregation during synthesis (thus prevent making proteins nonfunctional) and permit refolding of misfolded proteins in a protected environment

 - Assist in transporting (precursor) proteins